thecodingmachine/symfony-boilerplate/docs/docs/5_Guides/5_7_Files.md

 :::note

-📣 In case of `InvalidStorable`, errors are available under the directory name key (i.e., for product pictures its `product_picture`).
+📣&nbsp;&nbsp;In case of `InvalidStorable`, errors are available under the directory name key (i.e., for product pictures its `product_picture`).

 :::